tqian/MRTSampleSizeBinary_shiny/README.md

 Considerations for Micro-Randomized Trials with Binary Outcome"](https://sites.google.com/view/tianchen-qian/research) by E. Cohn, T.
 Qian, and S. Murphy.
 This is currently a work in progress; contact Tianchen Qian (qiantianchen.thu@gmail.com) if you would like a copy of the draft manuscript.
+The code to implement this calculator is found in the `mrtbincalc` package.

 Before using the calculator the user should have knowledge of the following: